LC-Linkous/AntennaCalculationAutotuningTool/README.md

 ## Current Release

-First 2025 code drop!
-AntennaCAT 2025.0 is live!
+AntennaCAT 2025.1 is live!

 What's happening now?
 * Minor restructuring to get the save&load functionality switched over from a txt file to JSON.
 This was a requested feature, so it's been bumped up in priority.
 It's also a good time to clean up the 'file load' functions.
-* Graphics library update for better previews and live parameter editing
+* Graphics library update for better previews and live parameter editing.
+Occasionally there’s some line-thickness issues that make it unclear if cuts are overlapping.
-* Streamlining the optimizer class initializations for more modularity + the surrogate model integration
+* Streamlining the optimizer class initializations for more modularity + the surrogate model integration.
+Stress testing is also under way to ensure proper recovery from failed simulations & interrupted simulations (which is a bigger deal for parallel license use than singular)
+* The text boxes are bigger :)

 Why are we not matching the literature exactly?
 * The driving goal behind the development of this software is for it to be useful and to encourage experimentation.
 Holding back features/functionality to be truer to the publications goes against that.